conornally/starbug2/README.md

 git clone https://github.com/conornally/starbug2.git
 python -m build
 pip install .

+...

+echo 'export "WEBBPSF_PATH=PATH/TO/WEBBPSF/DIRECTORY"' >> ~/.bashrc
+starbug2 --init
 ```

 After the package is installed, there are a few steps required to initialise Starbug.

 **WEBBPSF** Is a dependency of Starbug that has its own initialisation process.
 The full installation is documented on https://webbpsf.readthedocs.io/en/latest/installation.html however it requires two main steps.
-Download the data file on the website, named something like webbpsf-data-X.X.X.tar.gz and expand it into a directory, then add append to your .bashrc (or equivalent) `export "WEBBPSF=PATH/TO/DIRECTORY"`.
+Download the data file on the website, named something like webbpsf-data-X.X.X.tar.gz and expand it into a directory, then add append to your .bashrc (or equivalent) `export "WEBBPSF_PATH=PATH/TO/DIRECTORY"`.

-**PSFDIR** This is the folder where starbug stores its relevant data files.
-By default this is "${HOME}/.local/share/starbug".
-Make sure this folder exists, or if you wish to save them elsewhere, change the folder (permanently) in "starbug2/starbug2/param/default.param [PSFDIR]", or (temporarily) in a local starbug.param file.

 **PSF FILES** Starbug requires PSF files to be generated for the filters you are using.
-To do so, run `starbug2 --generate-psf` and they will be generated into "PSFDIR"
+To do so, run `starbug2 --init` and they will be generated into "PSFDIR={HOME}/.local/share/starbug"

 ## Usage